 The Company issued warrants to certain institutional investors and the Company's placement agent in the registered direct offerings consummated in February 2021 (the "2021 Financing") and December 2020 (the "2020 Financing") which warrants were accounted for as derivative liabilities and measured at fair value with changes in fair value be recorded in earnings in each reporting period.
-The warrants issued in the 2020 Financing expired during the year ended December 31, 2023.
+As of September 30, 2024, the warrants issued in the 2021 and 2020 Financing have expired.
+For the nine and three months ended September 30, 2024, the Company did not recognize any change in fair value of warrant liabilities.
+For the nine and three months ended September 30, 2023, the Company recorded a gain of approximately US\$0.19 million and US\$0.01 million from change in fair value of warrant liabilities, respectively.